Ninetalesgh/dndcampaign/vault/dm/items.md

 *(ammunition, Common)*
 - **Weight**: 35 g
 - **Price**: 0.2 cp
 - **Properties**: Sling bullets are used with a weapon that has the ammunition property to make a ranged attack.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).
-At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.Sling Bullets are typically stored in a Pouch (bought separately).
-*(Source: PHB'24, page222)*

-### Sling Bullets (20)
-*(ammunition, Common)*
-- **Weight**: 750 g
-- **Price**: 4 cp
-- **Properties**: Sling bullets are used with a weapon that has the ammunition property to make a ranged attack.
-Each time you attack with the weapon, you expend one piece of ammunition.
-Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).
-At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.Sling Bullets are typically stored in a Pouch (bought separately).
+At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
+Sling Bullets are usually sold in bundles of 20 for 4 cp and typically stored in a Pouch (bought separately).
 *(Source: PHB'24, page222)*

 ### Smith's Tools